ideasrule/platon/docs/questions_and_answers.rst

 * **What physics does PLATON take into account?**

-  We account for gas absorption, collisional absorption, an opaque cloud deck, and scattering with user-specified slope and amplitude (or Rayleigh, if not specified).
+  We account for gas absorption, collisional absorption, an opaque cloud deck, Rayleigh scattering, and haze scattering--either a user-specified slope and amplitude, or Mie scattering.
 H- bound-free and free-free absorption is not enabled by default, but can be turned on by passing add_H_minus_absorption=True to compute_depths.
-34 chemical species are included in our calculations, namely the ones listed in data/species_info.
+35 chemical species are included in our calculations, namely the ones listed in data/species_info.
-  The abundances of these species were calculated using GGchem for a grid of metallicity, C/O ratio, temperature, and pressure, assuming equilibrium chemistry with or without condensation.
+  The abundances of these species were calculated using FastChem for a grid of metallicity, C/O ratio, temperature, and pressure, assuming equilibrium chemistry with or without condensation.
 Condensation can be toggled using include_condensation=True/False.
 Metallicity ranges from 10^-2 to 10^3 times solar, C/O